Elaine Bradley, HGA PR and Marketing, firstname.lastname@example.org, 505-338-2510 or Megan Mayo, Visit Albuquerque, 505-222-4349, email@example.com

 Thousands of fiber enthusiasts and hundreds of vendors from all over the world will exhibit and share their knowledge of weaving, spinning, dyeing, basketry, digital imagery, sewing, knitting, color and design, and much more at HGA’s biennial fiber arts conference.
 Register on-site (as available) or come as a Day Visitor to shop in the Vendor Hall and view the Convergence art exhibits.

-The conference is expected to attract 2,400 attendees generating 3,000 room nights and more than $3.7 million in direct spending, according to the Albuquerque Convention & Visitors Bureau.
+The conference is expected to attract 2,400 attendees generating 3,000 room nights and more than $3.7 million in direct spending, according to the Visit Albuquerque.

 HGA's Convergence features fiber art exhibits of embellished, dyed, and woven yardage; Fashion; and Small Expressions fiber art on a small scale.
 An incredible Vendor Hall features yarn, weaving and spinning equipment, demonstrations, book signings, and Art Sparks fiber classes.
 If you are interested in sewing, dyeing, spinning, knitting, weaving, felting, or embellishments, then Convergence is for you!
 Daily admission for the public is $10.